Royal Baby: Kate Middleton Reportedly Gives Birth To Third Child, A Boy, At Lindo Wing

 A Big Year For The Royal Family

-2018 looks to be a good year for the Windsors.
-Royal Baby #3’s uncle Harry, and his relationship with American actress Meghan Markle, has brought renewed international attention to the family, and in a good way.
+So far, 2018 looks to be a good year for the Windsors.
+Royal baby number three’s uncle Harry and his relationship with American actress Meghan Markle have brought renewed international attention to the family, and in a good way.
 Harry and Meghan are scheduled to tie the knot on May 19; now the family can welcome the news of a strapping and healthy baby boy to the list of good things to happen to them this year.

 This is a developing story.
-When the Royal Baby’s name is announced, and when photos of him are provided to the media, that information will be relayed by The Inquisitr.
+When the royal baby’s name is announced, and when photos of him are provided to the media, that information will be relayed by the Inquisitr.